noise-lab/automated-dns-censorship/README.md

 ## Hyperparamter Search

-The hyperparameters for the employed models were obtained using a grid search with manual intervention.
+The hyperparameters for the employed models were obtained using a grid search with manual intervention to reduce the search time.
 While this process is imperfect, it was ultimately necessary due to the high number of unrelated discrete and continuous hyperparameters present in each model.
 Below are the optimal hyperparameters for the "best" supervised and unsupervised models, respectively.